jpcposts/jpcposts.github.io/_posts/2023/zz2023-09-26-building_amanda_backup_server.md

 **Set Configuration Options:** Customize the configuration file according to your backup requirements.
 Ensure you specify the following:
 - org (organization name).
 - mailto (email address to receive backup reports).
-- dumpuser (the user under which Amanda runs backups; typically the default `amandabackup` user).
+- dumpuser (the user under which Amanda runs backups; typically you should use the default `amandabackup` user or `root`).
 - dumpcycle (defines how frequently backups are run).
 - tapecycle (defines how frequently tapes are recycled).